Place Beauvau

-The Place Beauvau (English: Beauvau Square) is a public square in the 8th arrondissement of Paris, at the intersection of the Rue du Faubourg-Saint-Honoré, the Avenue de Marigny, the Rue des Saussaies and the Rue de Miromesnil.
+Place Beauvau (/fr/; English: Beauvau Square) is a public square in the 8th arrondissement of Paris, at the intersection of the Rue du Faubourg-Saint-Honoré, the Avenue de Marigny, the Rue des Saussaies and the Rue de Miromesnil.
 It is located in the La Madeleine neighbourhood, next to the Élysée Palace.

-The Place Beauvau is the site of the Hôtel de Beauvau, the official residence of the French Minister of the Interior, and is used as a metonym for the ministry.
+Place Beauvau is the site of the Hôtel de Beauvau, the official residence of the French Minister of the Interior, and is used as a metonym for the ministry.

 Hôtel de Beauvau

-The Place Beauvau is best known for the Hôtel de Beauvau, a palace built by the architect Nicolas Le Camus de Mézières around 1770 for the prince, Charles Juste de Beauvau-Craon.
+The Place Beauvau is best known for the Hôtel de Beauvau, a private residence built by the architect Nicolas Le Camus de Mézières around 1770 for Charles Juste de Beauvau, 2nd Prince of Craon.
 In 1859, the Government of France purchased the building and installed the French governor-general of Algeria there.
 However, Victor Fialin, the duke of Persigny, who was Minister of the Interior under Napoleon III, arranged for his ministry to be moved from the Rue de Grenelle, in the 7th arrondissement, to this location.

 The Hôtel de Beauvau has housed the Ministry of the Interior since 1861; "Place Beauvau", or simply "Beauvau", is often used in French news media as a metonym for the ministry.
 The buildings to the north of the square are devoted to various services of the ministry.